 About Hogchester Cottage

-Hogchester is an idyllic farm cottage set amidst 60 acre's of Dorset's pretty countryside.
+Hogchester is an idyllic farm cottage set amidst 75 acre's of Dorset's pretty countryside.
 The dream of Chantal and Rob Powell, the couple are set to restore disused agricultural land to wild-flower meadows, run art classes and generally provide a haven for winding down and re-charging.
 Hogchester offers the chance to check out the fruit in the orchard, go pond-dipping, take a picnic and sit under the old oak tree - enjoy the simple things in life that so very easily pass us by.
+A highlight for children is spending the week looking after the goats and their kids, forming a real bond with them.
 Should you want to explore the area the beach at Charmouth is just a mile away and lots of lovely towns such as Lyme Regis and Axminster are nearby.

 My family loved this place, the children begged to stay – that speaks volumes.